This post may contain affiliate links. Please read our disclosure policy.

 To make the muffins:

-• In a large mixing bowl, stir together the flours, sugar, baking powder, baking soda, cinnamon, lemon zest and salt.
+• In a large bowl, mix flours, sugar, baking powder, baking soda, cinnamon, lemon zest, and salt.

 Notes